 Overview: The CFPB expects that you will not only have a consumer complaint process in place, but that you will also gather information from consumer interactions in an organised fashion, that the information be retained, and that it be used as a part of your CMS.
 Additionally, the CFPB requires that companies make a deliberate and good faith effort to resolve each consumer complaint.

 Civica Complaint Management software for Financial Services enables compliance with FINRA for brokers and securities businesses ensuring recording and full audit capabilities of client correspondence to ensure fair financial markets.
 The Civica solution aids FINRA reporting on any escalated cases as well as simplifying quarterly submission of the required FINRA Customer Complaint Report, producing an adherent report at the press of a button.

 - Are the processes and procedures for addressing consumer complaints appropriate?

 - Are the investigations and responses reasonable?

-- Are the complaints appropriately recorded, categorized, addressed, and resolved promptly?
+- Are the complaints appropriately recorded, categorised, addressed, and resolved promptly?

-- Are complaints that may raise legal issues appropriately categorized and escalated?
+- Are complaints that may raise legal issues appropriately categorised and escalated?